madsjoh/NetAgg/README.md

 * To compile the kernel module run: `make`
 * To install the kernel module run: `make install`
-* To uninstall the kernel module run `make uninstall`
+* To uninstall the kernel module run: `make uninstall`

 Tool
 ----